 On a personal level, I find this cannabis effective in the treatment of anxiety.
 I love to smoke, but smoking much of the popular and potent THC-rich Emerald Triangle cannabis is not practical for me on a day-to-day basis.
 The Sour Tsunami, however, is a cannabis strain that makes me more present, more calm.
 This is some fantastic cannabis that I can enjoy to my heart’s content.

 Thank you to Lost Coast Botanical Cooperative and Ginger Anderson for the Sour Tsunami and the fascinating information about the medicinal aspects of cannabinoids.
-Lost Coast Botanical Cooperative can be contacted through their website: lostcoastbotanical.com.
+Learn more about Lost Coast Botanical Cooperative .

 Leave a Reply